 Omnisend doesn't automatically replace the Order confirmation email your store is sending, but you may disable that email after enabling one in Omnisend.

-⚠️ For Shopify users that can't disable the Order Confirmation email in the store, we suggest replacing it with a simple Thank you message.
-As a result, you would send two emails, Thank you note (designed in Omnisend and send through Shopify) and an Order Confirmation email sent through Omnisend.
+⚠️ For Shopify users who can't disable the Order Confirmation email in the store, we suggest replacing it with a simple Thank you message.
+As a result, you would send two emails: a Thank you note (designed in Omnisend and sent through Shopify) and an Order Confirmation email sent through Omnisend.

-To create the Order Confirmation workflow, proceed to the Automations tab → click the Create workflow button and pick it from the list.
+To create the Order Confirmation workflow, proceed to the Automations tab → click the Create workflow button, and pick Order Confirmation from the list.

 Automation trigger settings